Glucose-Galactose Malabsorption Deficiency

 English

-Jeffrey Johnson is a primary care provider, practicing in Internal Medicine in Billings, Montana.
-Dr. Johnson has been practicing medicine for over 33 years and is rated as an Advanced provider by MediFind in the treatment of Glucose-Galactose Malabsorption Deficiency.
-His top areas of expertise are Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, Hypertension, and Chronic Obstructive Pulmonary Disease (COPD).
+After graduating from medical school at the University of Washington, Dr. Johnson completed his residency at Maine Medical Center in Portland, ME.
+Board certified in internal medicine.
+Dr. Johnson enjoys spending his time off camping, hunting and boating.
+Dr. Johnson is rated as an Advanced provider by MediFind in the treatment of Glucose-Galactose Malabsorption Deficiency.
+His top areas of expertise are Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, Hypertension, and Chronic Obstructive Pulmonary Disease (COPD).

 Languages Spoken: